lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 Miscellaneous Features
 ----------------------

-*  **Feature version map**: associates version strings with several of the plugin elements.
+*  **Feature Version Map**: associates version strings with several of the plugin elements.
 For polling-related elements such as hash filters, the version is used to determine which other peers a peer may invite into polls - the plugin's polling version must be the same across all peers participating in a poll.
 For metadata extractors and substance checker patterns, the version is used to detect when a change in the plugin may require content to be reprocessed.

 *  **Feature URLs**: provides information to allow the Open URL resolver to locate articles, issue ToCs, etc.

-*  **Bulk content**: declares that the AUs managed by the plugin are not organized semantically (e.g, they may span publications).
+*  **Bulk Content**: declares that the AUs managed by the plugin are not organized semantically (e.g, they may span publications).
 Affects metadata extraction.

-*  **Archive file types**: specifying the types of archive files (zip, tar, etc.) in this plugin's AUs whose members will be individually accessible.
+*  **Archive File Types**: specifying the types of archive files (zip, tar, etc.) in this plugin's AUs whose members will be individually accessible.
 Usually used with bulk content plugins to index metadata for archive members.

-*  **AU config user message**: text displayed when a user adds one or more AUs managed by this plugin.
+*  **AU Config User Message**: text displayed when a user adds one or more AUs managed by this plugin.
 Typically used when a site requires crawlers to register with them.

-*  **Plugin notes**: commentary displayed along with a plugin's definition in the UI.
+*  **Plugin Notes**: commentary displayed along with a plugin's definition in the UI.

 -------------------
 Minimalistic Plugin